rwsite/updatepulse-server/readme.txt

 UpdatePulse Server allows developers to provide updates for plugins and themes packages they developped but choose not to hosted on wordpress.org, or any other software.
 Some example use cases:
-- provide updates for commercial plugins or themes with a license key
+- provide updates for premium plugins or themes, with a license key
-- provide updates for plugin or themes not compliant with the GPLv2 (or later)
+- provide custom theme or plugin updates to clients of a webdesign agency and not intended for the general public
 - provide updates for a desktop software that integrates with UpdatePulse Server's update and license API

 Packages may be either uploaded directly, or downloaded automatically from configured Version Control Systems, public or private.
-Package updates may require a license ; both package and licenses can be managed through an API or a user interface within UpdatePulse Server.
+Package updates may require a license ; both packages and licenses can be managed through an API or a user interface within UpdatePulse Server.

 == Important notes ==